wp-plugins/forms-management-system-views-builder/readme.txt

 == Installation ==

-1. Upload the entire `fms-views-builder` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `forms-management-system-views-builder` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to FMS => Views => to create a new view
 4. Go to FMS => Views Settings and configure the plugin